-Welcome back to the Heinemann Professional Development Professional Learning Community (PLC) series.
+Welcome to Heinemann PD's Professional Learning Community (PLC) series.

-Each month, we share two posts designed to provoke thinking and discussion, through a simple framework, incorporating mini-collections of linked content into your professional development time.
+This series is designed to provoke thinking and discussion, through a simple framework, for you to incorporate into your professional development time.

 by Jaclyn Karabinas